silverkt/XYXcordova/README.md

-# cordova_std
+# cordova
-a repository for studing cordova
+a repository for cordova